Mark-Assessment/j-tamburro-tranquil-trail-m1-2/README.md

 - The Navbar is positioned at the top of each page.
 - The Navbar contains the logo on the left-hand side.
-- The Navbar contains the menu which is slightly off-center, to the left.
+- The Navbar contains the menu which is slightly off-centre, to the left.

 It is easy to read and offers clear navigation.

 The Navbar menu contains:

-- "Home" - This is the main page, which describes what the purpose of the website is for, along with locations, days and times of the meet ups.
+- **Home** - This is the default page, describing to users what the website is about.

-- "Benefits" - This is the second page, which explains in detail what the health benefits are of being in nature.
-It also contains a quote at the top of the page.
+- **Benefits** - This is the second page, where users can read about the health benefits.

-- "Gallery" - This is the third page, which displays six different photos.
+- **Gallery** - This is the third page, where users can view six different photos.

-- "Sign Up" - This is the fourth page, which contains a sign-up form requiring First Name, Last Name and Email Address, along with a selection of four different choices of locations and a submit button.
+- **Sign Up** - This is the fourth page, which contains a sign-up form requiring First Name, Last Name and Email Address, along with a selection of four different choices of locations and a submit button.
 Underneath the sign-up form are two testimonials, each with a picture of the person.

 The links include an animated hover effect, which have the font colour of #466043 and then changes to #A0522D upon hovering.